How your organisation can make a proactive difference to schools and communities.

 Organisations will be defined by how they take action at this time.
 How will you act and reach out to your communities as you look forward to the future?

-Brands and organisations that are doing well, should be proactive in creating strong engagement through carefully delivered initiatives.
+Brands and organisations should be proactive in creating strong engagement through carefully delivered initiatives.
 Sectors that have been impacted need to formulate innovative programmes to ensure they can maintain their brand reputation.

-Businesses should be using this time as an opportunity to reach out to their communities to make a lasting difference.
+Businesses can use this time as an opportunity to reach out to schools and communities to make a lasting difference.

 We can make a difference